fleek-network/fleek-network-docs/guides/Node Operators/getting-started-guide.md

 ## Next steps

 While you can run the Network Node as described here, it's required to set up the Network Node correctly and securely!
-It requires some degree of patience, knowledge and time to go through our guides but we'll provide some guides and references to help you manage your network node server!
+It requires some degree of patience, knowledge and time to go through our guides, but we'll provide some guides and references to help you manage your network node server!

 To avoid having to go through all the steps manually, we recommend reading our [assisted installer](/docs/node/install#assisted-installer) document for quick onboarding.